 Stabilization

 For a permanent trough, protect the area around the watering facility where animal concentrations or overflow from the watering facility will cause resource concerns.
-Use NRCS CPS Heavy Use Area Protection (Code 561) to design the protection.
+Use Iowa NRCS CPS Heavy Use Area Protection (Code 561) to design the protection.

 For a portable facility, either stabilize as mentioned above or move the trough when needed to prevent damage from animal concentrations.